 In addition to the pooling agreement, our insurance subsidiaries, in the ordinary course of their businesses, have various reinsurance agreements with Donegal Mutual that renew from year to year.
 The coordinating committee reviews these reinsurance agreements annually so as to achieve relative parity between premiums charged and losses incurred between Donegal Mutual and our insurance subsidiaries over a period of years.
-We believe the reinsurance arrangements between Donegal Mutual and our insurance subsidiaries than the terms and conditions of reinsurance available to our insurance subsidiaries from independent third parties.
+We believe the reinsurance arrangements between Donegal Mutual and our insurance subsidiaries are no less favorable to our insurance subsidiaries than the terms and conditions of reinsurance available to our insurance subsidiaries from independent third parties.
 These agreements include: